Inclusive Curriculum and Assessment

 Transforming

-often incorporate students’ interests into lessons in ways that help them learn because it is my priority to build relationships and improve learning experiences.
+I regularly (around weekly) incorporate students' interests into lessons, with a focus on marginalized students, because it is my priority to build relationships with and improve learning experiences for all students.

 Selected Rating: None